Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Requirments

 - Hardware: PC with NVIDIA Titan GPU.
-For large resolution images, you need NVIDIA Tesla P100 or V100 GPUs, which have 16GB+ GPU mem
+For large resolution images, you need NVIDIA Tesla P100 or V100 GPUs, which have 16GB+ GPU memory.
+- Software: *Ubuntu 16.04*, *CUDA 9.1*, *A